nate-lrt/all-you-need-is-rag/README.md

 ### `gui.py`

-#### Functions:
-1. **start_processing()**
-   - This function initiates processing on the selected directory.
-It updates status messages based on whether the operation is successful or encounters an error.

-2. **process_directory(input_path)**
-   - This function should be implemented to handle specific operations with files in `input_path`.
-The exact implementation details are not provided in this document but would involve using functions from `file_utils.py`.

 #### Usage:
 To run the GUI application, ensure you have Tkinter installed and then execute `gui.py` script.
 It will open a window to select a directory for processing.